josedv82/EPV_NBA_Dashboard/README.md

 # EPV Dashboard
-A conceptual dashboard to visualize Expected Possession Value (EPV) in the NBA.
+A conceptual dashboard design to visualize Expected Possession Value (EPV) in the NBA.